Physicians Advocacy Institute

-If you have visited the site before, please clear your browser cache to ensure that you are viewing the 2018 materials.
+If you have visited the site before, please clear your browser cache to ensure that you are viewing the 2021 materials.

 This interactive tool will help you navigate what resources and support organizations are available and can provide additional information on MIPS categories, scoring, reporting, etc.

 This resource provides guidance for the cost category and the cost measures for individual, group, and Virtual Group participants.
-The cost category is weighted at 10% of the 2018 MIPS final score.
+The cost category is weighted at 20% of the 2021 MIPS final score.

-This comprehensive resource provides details on the scoring across all MIPS categories and within each MIPS category, with a break-down of how points are allocated for quality, cost, and ACI measures, and improvement activities.
+This comprehensive resource provides details on the scoring across all MIPS categories and within each MIPS category, with a break-down of how points are allocated for quality, cost, and PI measures, and improvement activities.

 This resource provides a practice assessment checklist and outlines considerations to help you determine which reporting option (group, individual, or Virtual Group) and submission option (claims, EHR, registry, etc.) is best for your practice.